Kesslernity · M365 Copilot Field Guide

 Add a tab

-Click the + at the top of the channel, then search for Website in the tab picker.
+Click the + icon next to the existing tabs at the top of the channel.
+Search for Website in the tab picker.

 3